smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 ## Subscription manager contract

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-Those contracts need to include the `requestRandomWords()` with the correct coordinator parameters and the correct subscription ID to obtain their own random values and use the subscription balance and the `fulfillRandomWords()` functions.
+The consumer contracts must include the `requestRandomWords()` function with the correct coordinator parameters and the correct subscription ID to request random values and use the subscription balance.
+The consumer contracts must also include the `fulfillRandomWords()` function to receive the random values.

 Subscription owners and consumers do not have to be separate.
 This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
 This example contract includes functions in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it.